Anti-inflammatory Buddha bowl with curried plantain cauliflower rice and wild salmon.

 Instructions

-- Season the salmon fillets with salt, and black pepper then bake in the oven on parchment paper for 15-20 minutes.
+1. Season salmon fillets with salt and black pepper then bake in the oven on parchment paper for 15-20 minutes.

-- Meanwhile, heat oil in a large saucepan, add the shallots and fry over medium heat for one minute.
-Add the plantain garlic, curry powder, turmeric and ginger.
-Fry over 2 minutes until fragrant.
+2. Meanwhile, heat oil in a large saucepan.
+Add shallots and fry over medium heat for one minute.
+Add plantain, garlic, curry powder, turmeric and ginger.
+Fry for 2 minutes until fragrant.

-- Pour in the coconut milk and bring to the boil, then stir in the vegetable stock cube, red pepper and green beans.
-Season with salt and black pepper then allow to simmer for 5 minutes.
+3. Stir in coconut milk, vegetable stock cube, red pepper and green beans.
+Season with salt and black pepper then simmer for 5 minutes.

-- Divide the curry into 4 bowls.
+4. Divide curry into four bowls.
 Serve with cauliflower rice and a salmon fillet.
 Garnish with fresh coriander if you wish

 REFERENCES